GallowayLabMIT/protocols/docs/protocols/tc/transient_transfection.rst

 4. Add amount of DNA+KO DMEM+PEI condition mix to desired well on **TOP** of growth media (DMEM + 10% FBS, see :doc:`media amounts </protocols/tc/adherent_cell_culture>`). (use the 100% NOT the 110% volumes.)
 For larger well (anything above 24-well), add the condition mix *dropwise* and evenly around the plate, rocking the plate back and forth, side to side to mix.
 5.	*After 18-24 hours*, change with :doc:`fresh media </protocols/tc/adherent_cell_culture>` (i.e. DMEM + 10% FBS for HEK293Ts).

 If making virus continue to further steps:

 		6. Harvest media after another 24 hours and replace with another 6.5mls fresh media.
 Store media from each virus/vector in 50ml conical at 4°C (combine media from both plates into same tube!).
 		7. Harvest again after another 24 hours.
 May add the media from the two plates into the 50ml conical already being stored at 4C.
 After this second harvest, UV plates for about 30 minutes, then discard into biohazard.
-		8. Keep virus in 4°C until :doc:`ready to concentrate <virus_concentration>`!
+		8. Keep virus in 4°C until ready to concentrate!

 		.. note::
 			Retroviruses are stable at 4°C for 2-3 days, with lentiviruses being stable for 4-5 days.